ozment/macOS-Official-Mac-Downloads/readthisbecausethisisallthereis.md

 # macOS-Official-Mac-Downloads

 	Download different versions of macOS via official Apple directories.
+	When trying to download various versions of macOS (including older ones), I noticed, that it did not always work as expected.
+So i took some notes and put together this guide for reference.

 # Credit

 	Original Author: u/ChrisWayg
 	From: r/hackintosh

-When trying to download various versions of macOS (including older ones), I noticed, that it did not always work as expected.
-So i took some notes and put together this guide for reference.
+# macOS - Catalina, Mojave, & High Sierra

 	Via App Store links or Apple direct download links.
 	You can download HIGH SIERRA, MOJAVE and CATALINA via App Store links: